 Certain legal matters in connection with this offering will be passed upon for us by Kenneth E. Dornblaser, our Senior Vice President and General Counsel.
-Upon the consummation of this offering, Mr. Dornblaser will beneficially own 17,982 shares of common stock based upon the midpoint of the price range set forth on the cover page of this prospectus, 14,386 of which are subject to forfeiture and vesting requirements.
+Upon the consummation of this offering, Mr. Dornblaser will beneficially own 10,926 shares of common stock, 8,741 of which are subject to forfeiture and vesting requirements.
 The validity of our common stock offered by this prospectus will be passed upon for us by Akin Gump Strauss Hauer & Feld LLP, Houston, Texas.
 Certain legal matters in connection with this offering will be passed upon for the underwriters by Andrews Kurth LLP, Houston, Texas.